fieldtrip/website/reference/ft_rejectartifact.md

  You should start by detecting the artifacts in the data using the function FT_ARTIFACT_xxx where xxx is the type of artifact.
 Subsequently FT_REJECTARTIFACT looks at the detected artifacts and removes them from the trial definition or from the data.
-In case you wish to replace bad parts by nans, you have to specify data as an input parameter.
+In case you wish to replace bad parts by NaNs, you have to specify data as an input parameter.

  Use as